 Rather than you, the policyholder, getting engulfed in a frustrating insurance claim process, our public adjusters are deeply experienced in the handling of wildfire claims, and lift the burden of managing your claim to get you the maximum amount to recover.

 In the rush following wildfire damage, it is in your best interest to take a step back as the policyholder to consider the best options available for a faster recovery before you file a claim.

 The damage caused to your property by a wildfire can involve more than flames and smoke.
 What about water damage, if that was the method to quell the wildfire?
 Was your home completely or partially burned?
 Do you know in detail what your homeowners insurance policy covers before you file a claim with your insurance company?

 As public adjusters independent from your insurance company, we offer the highest standard of experience in the insurance claim process for natural disasters, such as wildfires.
 We are aligned only with your interests, and will be there to walk you through your insurance policy and the claim process.
-We evaluate, document, and negotiate your claim for the maximum amount.
+Our adjusters evaluate, document, and negotiate your home insurance claim for the maximum amount.
 With offices in Portland, Albany, Utica, Syracuse, Rochester, Buffalo, and Scranton, we are the premier public adjusters New York, Maine, and Pennsylvania policyholders rely on to help them recover more, sooner.